Christopher John Lewis

 Christopher John Lewis (7 September 1964 – 23 September 1997) was a New Zealand criminal who made an unsuccessful attempt to assassinate Queen Elizabeth II in 1981.
-He planned later attempts at assassinating other British royal family members but was kept away from them by the authorities in New Zealand.
+He planned future attempts at assassinating other British royal family members but was kept away from them by the authorities in New Zealand.

-In 1997, he was charged with the murder of Tania Furlan and the kidnapping of her daughter.
-He killed himself before he could be brought to trial.
+In 1997, Lewis was charged with the murder of Tania Furlan and the kidnapping of her daughter.
+He killed himself in custody before he could be brought to trial.

 Early life

 Lewis was born in Dunedin on 7 September 1964.
 He had a troubled life; his father was a cruel disciplinarian, and he was expelled from school after assaulting another child.
 He struggled at school and was unable to write or read until the age of eight.
 As a boy, he idolised Charles Manson.
 In his teens, he formed a would-be guerrilla army (the National Imperial Gurelia[sic] Army) with two friends.
-The group stole weapons, sent a threatening letter to the police, and robbed a post office of $5,244.
+The group stole weapons, sent a threatening letter to the police, and robbed a post office of NZ$5,244.